Goddard College: Alternative Media Conference

 A second Alternative Media Conference was held on campus in 2013 to commemorate the college's 150th anniversary.
 Thom Hartmann and Ellen Ratner were featured speakers.

 2014 undergraduate commencement

-In 2014, the graduating class of the college's undergraduate program selected convicted murderer and Goddard alumnus Mumia Abu-Jamal as commencement speaker.
+In 2014, the graduating class of the college's undergraduate program selected convicted murderer and Goddard alumnus Mumia Abu-Jamal to be the commencement speaker.
 Abu-Jamal, who had attended Goddard as an undergraduate in the 1970s, completed his Goddard degree from prison via mail while serving a sentence for the 1982 murder of Philadelphia police officer Daniel Faulkner.
-Faulkner's widow criticized the selection of Abu-Jamal as a speaker, as did US Senator Pat Toomey, the Vermont Troopers Association, the Vermont Police Chiefs Association, the Fraternal Order of Police, and the Pennsylvania Department of Corrections.
-The college's interim President, Bob Kenny, supported the right of students to select a commencement speaker of their choice.
+Faulkner's widow criticized the selection of Abu-Jamal as a speaker, as did U.S. Senator Pat Toomey, the Vermont Troopers Association, the Vermont Police Chiefs Association, the Fraternal Order of Police, and the Pennsylvania Department of Corrections.
+The college's interim president, Bob Kenny, supported the right of students to pick a commencement speaker of their choice.
 On October 5, the school released Abu-Jamal's pre-recorded commencement speech.
-Philadelphia police protested against his being given a chance to speak.